AdaCore/spark2014/docs/lrm/source/subprograms.rst

-17. Where the refinement of a state abstraction is not visible (see :ref:`State Refinement`) and a subprogram references one or more of its constituents the constituents may be represented by a ``global_item`` that denotes the state abstraction in the ``global_specification`` of the subprogram.
+17. Where the refinement of a state abstraction is not visible (see :ref:`State Refinement`) and a subprogram references one or more of its constituents, the constituents may be represented by a ``global_item`` that denotes the state abstraction in the ``global_specification`` of the subprogram.
 [The state abstraction encapsulating a constituent is known from the Part_Of indicator on